CyExpert97/Scraping/README.md

 How to use:

-Pull the gtihub repository from the documentation and with the prerequisites installed correctely just run the Python files in your desired intepreter and itrun and scrape accordingly.
+Pull the gtihub repository from the documentation and with the prerequisites installed correctely just run the Python files in your desired intepreter and it will run and scrape accordingly.

 Note that for leaderboards_webscrape.py the xpaths for the variables might change if the ranks get updated.
 To fix this go to the leaderboards at https://euw.op.gg/ranking/ladder/ and update the xpaths for the links to the urls of the pro players.